Israel Defense Forces says it's 'in formation' to strike Gaza City

 He added that troops are "in formation" surrounding the Gaza Strip for the next stage of operations.

+It comes as a second U.S. carrier strike group — the USS Dwight D. Eisenhower carrier strike group — has been ordered to begin moving into the Eastern Mediterranean Sea in support of Israel, Defense Secretary Lloyd Austin announced Saturday.

 The Israeli military said on Sunday it would continue to allow Gazans to evacuate south and hundreds of thousands had already moved.
-On Friday, 1.1 million people living in the north of Gaza were told to to evacuate within 24 hours.
+On Friday, 1.1 million people living in the north of Gaza were told to to evacuate.

-The IDF on Sunday again urged Gaza residents to move from the northern part of Gaza to the south and said that it would not carry out any operations along the evacuation route from 10 a.m. to 1 p.m. local time.
+The IDF on Sunday again urged Gaza residents to move from the northern part of Gaza to the south and said that it would not carry out any operations along the evacuation route during a three-hour period midday.

 "Be assured, Hamas leaders have already ensured their safety and that of their families," the IDF said in its statement.